Whistle While Your Wife Works

 "Whistle While Your Wife Works" is the fifth episode of season five of Family Guy, the last episode produced for Season 4.
-The show originally aired on November 12, 2006.
+The show originally aired on Fox on November 12, 2006.
 The plot follows Peter losing his fingers after an accident while holding fireworks.
 Behind on his work and threatened with the possibility of dismissal, he asks Lois to catch up on his work for him, to which she agrees.
 However, he repeatedly attempts to seduce her, eventually succeeding, distracting her from the work.
 Meanwhile, Brian begins dating a woman named Jillian who, much to Stewie's delight, lacks general knowledge and intelligence.

 The episode was written by Steve Callaghan and directed by Greg Colton.
 It received mostly mixed reviews from critics for its storyline and many cultural references.
 According to Nielsen ratings, the episode was viewed in 9.04 million homes in its original airing.
 The episode featured guest performances by Drew Barrymore, Bobby Costanzo, Barclay DeVeau, Carrie Fisher, Anne-Michelle Seiler and Audrey Wasilewski, along with several recurring guest voice actors for the series.